Glossary

 I

-Intelligence: Sutherland DO oriented practitioners to a mysterious ordering and healing presence that he called Intelligence with a capital “I”.
-This Intelligence is a direct manifestation of the intentions of the Breath of Life within the client’s mind-body system.
-This innate intelligence is present even in the direst situations and conditions.
+Intelligence: a mysterious ordering and healing presence that W. G. Sutherland DO called Intelligence with a capital “I”.
+This Intelligence is a direct manifestation of the intentions of the Breath of Life and primary respiration within a client’s mind-body system.
+This innate health is present even in the most dire situations and conditions.

 J

-Jing (Ching): The Chinese term for the formative ordering and enlivening forces within the fluids of the body, commonly translated as essence, similar in concept to Sutherland’s potency.
+Jing (Ching): The Chinese term for the formative ordering and enlivening forces within the fluids of the body, commonly translated as vital essence, similar in concept to Sutherland’s potency.

 L